Solarpunk: Film

 In a study of the 44 most popular American science fiction films, nature was found to be ignored in visions of the future, depicted in cities with monoculture lawns and ornamental gardens.
 Nature is never portrayed in these films in an innovative or integrated way with future human civilization.
 At best, nature is simply portrayed as a background motif.
 The study suggested for artists to "collaborate to imagine how to integrate nature and biodiversity into the depictions of future cities".

 Criticism

 Some, like solarpunk researcher Adam Flynn, worry that solarpunk can risk being greenwashed through aesthetics that give the appearance of sustainability without addressing the root causes of actual environmental issues.
-Flynn notes how depictions such as "luxury condos with a green roof that price out existing communities and might end up doing more environmental damage" is "fake solarpunk urbanism".
+Flynn characterizes depictions such as luxury condominiums with green roofs that price out existing communities and may ultimately cause greater environmental harm as examples of "fake solarpunk urbanism".